 It is our policy that the Named Executive Officers' long-term compensation should be directly linked to enhancing profitability and value provided to the Company's stockholders.
 Accordingly, the Compensation Committee grants equity awards under the Company's long term incentive plan designed to link an increase in shareholder value to compensation.
-Mr. Broaddrick was granted non-qualified stock options in 2012, 2013, 2014 and 2015.
+Mr. Broaddrick was granted non-qualified stock options in each year from 2012 through 2016.
 Messrs.
-Hoffman, Fowler and Wilson were granted non-qualified stock options in 2013, 2014 and 2015.
+Hoffman, Fowler and Wilson were granted non-qualified stock options in each year from 2013 to 2016.